cbisiere/tiny-prolog2/README.md

 ```
 -> insertion(0,1.2.nil,x);
-{ x = 0.1.2.nil }
+{ x=0.1.2.nil }
-{ x = 1.0.2.nil }
+{ x=1.0.2.nil }
-{ x = 1.2.0.nil }
+{ x=1.2.0.nil }
 ```

 Edinburgh-style lists are also supported.
 In PrologII+ mode, both syntaxes can be mixed, and satisfy the five equivalences listed on page 45 of the Prolog II+ documentation, and an additional sixth listed in the French documentation on page 48:

 ```
 $ ./tprolog2 -PIIp